ibm-cloud-docs/vpc/bs_snapshots_about.md

 * You can delete any snapshot that you take.
 However, snapshots must be in a `stable` or `pending` state and not actively restoring a volume.
 * You can delete a {{site.data.keyword.block_storage_is_short}} volume and all its snapshots.
 All snapshots must be in a `stable` or `pending` state.
 No snapshot can be actively restoring a volume.
 * Restoring an instance directly from snapshot consistency group identifier is not supported.
-* Only one snapshot creation operation can run at a time per volume.
-Additional requests for the same volume may receive a temporary `Volume busy` error before being accepted.
-Snapshot requests for different volumes are accepted independently but are queued for execution on the hypervisor one at a time, so creation and capture times may vary across volumes.

 ## Securing your data
 {: #bs-snapshot-data-security}